3 Hacks for Succeeding on Multiple-Choice Tests

 I suggest choosing one letter to answer every question you when you're unsure.
 Any of the given choices is fine -- the key here is to remain consistent so you give yourself a better shot at grabbing a few free points on the test.
 If you choose your guessing letters randomly, however, it's more likely that you'll get fewer guesses correct than if you were to just pick one letter and go for it.

 There's plenty of information out there for pacing strategies for the ACT and tips for the SAT, but they really are that important that I will mention them again here.
 Take time to familiarize yourself with the structure of the ACT and SAT so you know how much time and how many questions you'll have in each section.
 This way when you start, you can set aside a few minutes at the end to revisit any questions you may have skipped, using your LOTD to fill them in.

 Remember that it's unlikely that your easiest questions will be another student's easiest questions, too.
 Everyone has different strengths in each of these subjects, so it's imperative that you budget your time wisely!
 Remember to determine your POOD (Personal Order of Difficulty), and know the structure of the test so time doesn't get the best of you.
 After all, time is your biggest enemy here, and staying on top of it will give you the head start you need on your way to a great score!

-Ultimately, it’s important that you learn the actual content of the test, and books like our Cracking the ACT or Cracking the SAT can help you go about that.
+Ultimately, it's important that you learn the actual content of the test, and books like our ACT Prep or Cracking the SAT can help you go about that.
 But putting together a specific set of test-taking skills and tactics like these can often be the key to getting the score you want.